Calverley

-Calverley is a village in the City of Leeds metropolitan borough in West Yorkshire, England, on the A657 road, about 16 km from Leeds city centre and 7 km from Bradford.
+Calverley is a village in the City of Leeds metropolitan borough in West Yorkshire, England, on the A657 road, about 16 km from Leeds city centre and 7 km from Bradford, and lying north of the town of Pudsey.
 The population of Calverley in 2011 was 4,328.
-It is part of the City of Leeds ward Calverley and Farsley, with a population of 22,594 at the 2011 Census.
+It is part of the City's Calverley and Farsley ward, with a population of 22,594 at the 2011 census.

 Etymology

 The name of Calverley is first attested in the 1086 Domesday Book, as Caverlei and Caverleia.
 Spellings including the l, such as Kalverlay, are found in twelfth-century sources.
 The name comes from the Old English words calfra, the genitive plural of calf ('calf'), and lēah ('open ground in woodland').
 Thus the name once meant "calves' clearing" or something similar.

 History

-Historically, Calverley was a parish in the district of Bradford and the Morley wapentake, but was incorporated into the municipal borough of Pudsey in 1937, of which it remained a part until its abolition in 1974.

 Calverley is a rural village with a medieval manor house, Calverley Old Hall, which dates back to the 14th century and was home to the Calverley family.
 In 1605 the landowner, Walter Calverley, went insane and murdered some of his children in Calverley Hall.
 He refused to plead and was ordered to be pressed to death, a method used to try to force a confession.
 He died without confessing his crime in order to ensure that his estate was not taken from his remaining family.

 Houses in the village are mostly constructed of sandstone, darkened by the soot of the Industrial Revolution, though there are brick buildings to the south of the original village.
 The Anglican parish church St Wilfrid's has parts dating from the 11th or 12th century.
 The tower was added and increased in the 13th to 15th century.
 The Methodist church beside Victoria Park opened in 1872.
 Both churches are Grade II listed buildings.

 Calverley Cutting, a straight road which was intended to replace the old winding packhorse way through the woods between Carr Road in Calverley and Apperley Bridge, was cut through the local sandstone rock by 1856.
 It was meant to be part of a scheme to develop the area for luxurious residential purposes which, however, failed.
 Local residents objected to the closure of the old route because the new road proved to be very steep.

 Calverley and Rodley railway station on the line of the former Leeds and Bradford Railway was opened in 1846, closed to passengers in 1965 and to freight in 1968.